heremaps/gluecodium/README.md

-# API Transpiler
+# Genium
-This repository contains the HERE API Transpiler.
+This repository contains the HERE Genium project.

 ## Setup
 Ensure that you got this repository by using the api-transpiler repo manifest: